 Will Damp Proof Paint Stop Condensation?

 Damp-proof paint does a good job of preventing damp from coming back, but it isn’t a full solution.
-Essentially, damp proof paint will help with condensation behind furniture.
+Essentially, damp proof paint can help with condensation behind furniture.
 Although paint and addressing the causes of condensation works a lot better.

-Anti-condensation damp proof paint primes your wall and acts as a type of insulation.
+Anti-condensation damp paint primes your wall and acts as a type of insulation.
 It helps the surface regulate its temperature better, which helps to stop condensation from building up.

 However, this is just paint and not magic!
 It will help prevent condensation from building up, but it isn’t a full solution on its own.
 Fixing your airflow and addressing the route causes of condensation are important, even with damp proof paint.